 Brooklyn Drunk Driving Accident Lawyer

 Did a drunk driver injure you or kill a loved one in Brooklyn?
-If so, the Brooklyn personal injury lawyers at Jacoby & Meyers, LLP, can help you recover compensation for your losses.
+If so, the Brooklyn Drunk Driving Accident lawyers at Jacoby & Meyers, LLP, can help you recover compensation for your losses.
 All too often, accident victims are left frightened and insecure after a crash.
 You deserve the help, guidance, and knowledge that you need to empower yourself to fight for your rights.
 Contact us to see how we might help you.

 Meanwhile, we’ve elected to take this opportunity to educate curious individuals on the legal concepts surrounding drunk driving accidents.